Frequently Asked Questions

 Subscribers are encouraged to blog or post about the tasks they are working on on social media using the hashtag #safetypinbox, and subscribers are expected to promote Safety Pin Box and the work of Black women often.
 Putting your work out in the open is both a way to encourage other white people to join in, and also a way for Black people to hold you accountable.

 But be warned, while Safety Pin Box takes the impulses of performative allyship and stewards them for good—we do not recommend using your ally work as leverage or as a demand for recognition from Black people.
-Such actions will not only get you dragged across Black Twitter (probably by Leslie and Marissa themselves), but are also a manifestation of white supremacy.
-The Safety Pin Box subscription is an invitation to be accountable, not a pass to be an asshole to Black people.
-Share your ally work, but share it in humility and sincerity.
-Safety Pin Box is not responsible for any hands you might catch or reads you might receive as a result of abusing your ally position.
+Such actions will not only get you dragged across Black Twitter (probably by Marissa), but are also a manifestation of white supremacy.
+You don’t become an ally for “cookies”, you do it because you believe in it.

 Can I get a sample task to see what I'm signing up for?